 How do we teach this stuff?
 What does it even look like?

 We might start with things like this.
-Uzu is an iPad app: kinetic multitouch particle visualizer.

-In a word, it's a lava lamp, a toy to hypnotize stoners.
+Uzu is an iPad app, a kinetic multitouch particle visualizer.
+Put more simply, it's a lava lamp, a toy to hypnotize stoners.
 Or that's what it might seem.